MLA Approved Locksmiths are Vetted Inspected Qualified

 The type of training you do will depend on the type of services you want to offer – see tip #5 below.

-Once you’ve been trading as a locksmith you may want to look into offering more services, think of taking intermediate and advanced courses in areas such as lock opening, furniture locks and working with aluminium doors.
+Once you’ve been trading as a locksmith you may want to look into offering more services, think of taking advanced courses in areas such as lock opening, furniture locks and working with aluminium doors.

 Think about what locksmith services you want to offer (and more importantly what sort of services are required by customers):